idlrl/flare/tutorial/modules.md

 def learn(self, inputs, next_inputs, states, next_states, next_alive,
           actions, next_actions, rewards):
     """
-    This function computes a learning cost to be optimized.
+    This function computes learning costs to be optimized.
-    The return should be the cost and updated states.
+    The return should be the costs
-    Output: cost(dict), states(dict)
+    Output: cost(dict)

     Optional: an algorithm might not implement learn()
     """
     pass
 ```
 The `predict()` function decides which functions of the model to be called to generate actions.
 This typically only involves the forward process of the network.
 The `learn()` function decides which functions of the model to be called to learn network parameters.
 This typically involves both the forward and backward processes.
+It could also manipulate the gradients (e.g., clipping) before performing update steps of the optimizer.

 For the meanings of the arguments of `predict()` and `learn()`, please see the next section [Computation Task](#ct).